cube-js/cube/README.md

 [![GitHub Actions](https://github.com/cube-js/cube.js/workflows/Build/badge.svg)](https://github.com/cube-js/cube.js/actions?query=workflow%3ABuild+branch%3Amaster)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fcube-js%2Fcube.js.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fcube-js%2Fcube.js?ref=badge_shield)

-__Cube is headless business intelligence for building data applications.__ It helps provide access data, organize it, and deliver it to every tool so developers can build powerful, fast, and consistent data applications.
+__Cube is the headless business intelligence platform.__ It helps data engineers and application developers to access data from modern data stores, organize it into consistent definitions, and deliver it to every application.

-Cube was designed to work with all SQL-enabled data sources including cloud data warehouses (CDWs) like Snowflake or Google BigQuery, query engines like Amazon Athena, and regular databases like Postgres.
-Cube can handle trillions of data points and provide sub-second latency and high concurrency for API requests.
+Cube was designed to work with all SQL-enabled data sources including cloud data warehouses (CDWs) like Snowflake or Google BigQuery, query engines Presto or Amazon Athena, and application databases like Postgres.
+Cube has built-in relational caching engine to provide sub-second latency and high concurrency for API requests.

 For more details, see the [introduction](https://cube.dev/docs/cubejs-introduction) page in our documentation.